Iliyan31/DevOps-Course-Project/README.md

 - **Bandit Vulnerability Checker** - The job runs an action for Bandit - an open-source SAST that helps identify security issues in Python code using predefined rules.
 It is specifically designed to find bugs in Python code that could lead to security vulnerabilities.
 - **Git leaks scan** -  The job runs an action for Gitleaks - a SAST tool for detecting and preventing hardcoded secrets like passwords, API keys, and tokens in the repository.
 - **Bearer Code Scanner** - The job runs an action for Bearer CLI - a SAST tool that scans the source code and analyzes data flows to discover, filter and prioritize security and privace risks.
-- **Semgrep Code Scanner** - The job runs an action forSemgrep - a SAST tool used for identifying and preventing software vulnerabilities.
+- **Semgrep Code Scanner** - The job runs an action for Semgrep - a SAST tool used for identifying and preventing software vulnerabilities.
 It uses a patternt-oriented matching methodology and looks for specific patterns which may cause problems.

 ### Trivy Scan
+The job runs an action for Trivy - a comprehensive and versatile open-source security scanner.
+It is used to scan for vulnerabilities in various areas including container images, file systems, git repositories, kubernetes security risks, etc.
+It is recommended to be used for scanning local container image and other artifacts before pushing to a container registry or deploying the application.

 ### Build and publish Docker image
+A Docker image is build with the help of the src/Dockerfile.
+The image is tagged and then uploaded to DockerHub.

+Secondly, there is a workflow which executes SonarCloud scan on pull request to the main branch - **.github\workflows\merge-request.yml**.

+Next, there is a workflow which executes style checks upon pull request to the main branch - **.github\workflows\pull-request-style-checks.yml**.
+In more detail - commit messages and branches names are expected to have name length between 10 and 100 characters.
+This workflow is added in order to enforce meaningful commit messages and branches names.

+Last but not least, there is a workflow which checks that deplyment to Minikube is possible- **.github\workflows\ci-for-minikube.yml**.
+This is done by:
+- starting a Minikube cluster
+- checking that the pods in the cluster are working correclty
+- pulling the Docker image lastly published to DockerHub from the main CI workflow
+- deploying the application to the Minikube cluster with the help of the manifest files.
+- checking that the deployment is successful - stoping the cluster at the end.

+## Manual deployment to Minikube
+Manual deployment of the Docker image to Minikube is performed in CloudShell.
+The following commands are run sequentially: \
+* `docker login -u=${{ secrets.DOCKERHUB_USERNAME }} -p=${{ secrets.DOCKERHUB_PASSWORD }}`
+* `docker pull ${{ secrets.DOCKERHUB_USERNAME }}/devopscourseproject:latest`
+* `minikube start`
+* `kubectl apply -f manifests/`
+* `kubectl get pods -A`